 Stace Gordon joined the Gig Harbor Now Board in May of 2022 after retiring from a career in Human Resources.
 He worked with large companies like The Coca Cola Co., Georgia-Pacific and Equifax.
 He also owned his own restuarant.
 While he grew up in Florida, he has lived in the Pacific Northwest for over 20 years and in Gig Harbor for the last 6 years.
 Stace looks forward to giving back to the Gig Harbor community and participating in all the great activities of Gig Harbor.

 Sandy Jeter is 27 year resident of Olalla and a huge fan of all things Gig Harbor.
 Currently a member of the University of Washington’s outstanding Advancement team, she has put her Master of Library Science degree to work in medical and scientific information research for various local organizations over the years before moving into the fundraising/nonprofit realm in 2013.
 Now that her children are grown she is excited to have more time to volunteer locally and her passion for accessible and factual information and her librarian background make Gig Harbor Now a perfect fit.

 Jenny Wellman is a native Texan whose wanderlust has taken her to several parts of the country and the world during her lifetime.
 She and her family landed in Gig Harbor in 2009 and now call it home.
 Jenny has supported a number of causes through the nonprofit world, including the arts and children’s health.
 She was formerly the Executive Director of the Gig Harbor Film Festival.
 She is a member of Midday Rotary of Gig Harbor.
-Her passion for community connection makes being on the Board of Directors of Gig Harbor Now a perfect fit.
+Her passion for community connection makes being the Executive Director of Gig Harbor Now a perfect fit.